BFI Production Board: 1972-1981: feature film and experimental cinema

 In 1974, Barrie Gavin took over from Hassan as Head of Production, but resigned fourteen months later.
 "Yet his short tenure remains one of the most audacious periods in the Board's history", with the production of 12 political documentaries by far-left and feminist film collectives such as the Berwick Street Collective.
-He selected few fiction features for production, the most notable being Horace Ové's Pressure, the first black feature film produced in the UK.

 After Gavin's resignation and the appointment of Peter Sainsbury as Head of Production, the Board faced a number of crises: the first concerned Sainsbury's call of a set of explicit selection criteria, which "were frequently the subject of fierce controversy among independent filmmakers"; the second concerned censorship, after the BFI caved to police demands not to screen Nick Broomfield and Joan Churchill's documentary Juvenile Liaison (1975), the first full-length documentary funded by the Board; the third concerned the lack of distribution for the Board's films, including Pressure, due to economic constraints.
 Sainsbury made improving this a priority, and "between 1977 and 1979, a dozen new BFI films has a London theatrical release… six of them being bought by the BBC for television transmission".
 Budgets remained low, and in 1979, "the Production Board [had] to strike an agreement with the ACTT (the film technicians' union) to allow crews to be paid below agreed minimum rates in exchange for a share in the profits".

-Chris Petit's debut film Radio On (1979), Peter Greenaway's A Walk Through H (1978), the Quay Brothers' Nocturna Artificialia (1979), Sue Clayton's The Song of the Shirt (1979), Laura Mulvey and Peter Wollen's Riddles of the Sphinx (1979), and Menelik Shabazz's Burning an Illusion (1981) represented the diversity and innovation of Sainsbury's commissioning: they included and challenged both fiction and documentary, and combined social politics with experimental aesthetics.
+Chris Petit's debut film Radio On (1979), Peter Greenaway's A Walk Through H (1978), the Brothers Quay' Nocturna Artificialia (1979), Sue Clayton's The Song of the Shirt (1979), Laura Mulvey and Peter Wollen's Riddles of the Sphinx (1979), and Menelik Shabazz's Burning an Illusion (1981) represented the diversity and innovation of Sainsbury's commissioning: they included and challenged both fiction and documentary, and combined social politics with experimental aesthetics.
 According to Sue Harper, the Board backed projects which seemed too avant-garde for mainstream financiers… The aims of the BFI were laudable, and certainly films were funded which would otherwise have had no chance of reaching the screen, but the Production Board had a penchant for films with an academic flavour, which displayed their credentials with a degree of martyrdom.

 In 1982, ACTT suspended their agreement with the Board, leading to the ACTT Workshop Declaration, which created a Board-funded Regional Production Fund, with monies going to the Sheffield Filmmakers' Co-op, the Leeds Animation Workshop, the Liverpool Black Media Group and the Birmingham Black Film Group.